nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### Enumerate the machine and get all the important information
 ### [ How many open ports? ]

-To find out what ports are open on our target machine, we can run a basic **nmap** scan (top 1000 ports).
+To find out what ports are open on our target machine, we can run a basic **nmap** scan (top 1000 ports):

 ![screenshot1](../assets/images/agent_sudo/screenshot1.png)